KingCastle/laravel5-menu/README.md

 ## Append and Prepend

-You can `append` or `prepend` HTML or plain-text to each item's title after it is defined:
+You can `append` , `prepend` or `enclose` HTML or plain-text to each item's title after it is defined:

+NOTE: enclose takes an array of 2 items

 ```php
 <?php